Anna-amon/Anna-amon/README.md

 Hello!
 I'm a data analyst, with a legal and third sector background.
-I've recently completed an MSc in Data Science, reflecting my love of data, problem solving and continuous learning.
+I've recently completed an MSc in Data Science, reflecting my love of using data to tell a story, problem solving, and continuous learning.
 Have a scroll down the page, and you'll find my projects!

 ![Example Image](mountain_contact.jpg)